Four Fried Chickens and a Coke

 About Four Fried Chickens and a Coke Band...

 Four Fried Chickens and a Coke is Kansas City's premier tribute to The Blues Brothers.
-Performing all of you favorite hits from The Blues Brothers movie as well as hits from Sam and Dave, James Brown, Ray Charles, and all of the Motown hits that pack the dance floor.
-Four Fried Chickens and a Coke is a 12 piece band that brings a big sound to any event.
+Performing all of your favorite hits from The Blues Brothers movie as well as hits from Sam and Dave, James Brown, Ray Charles, and all of the Motown hits that pack the dance floor.
+Four Fried Chickens and a Coke is a 12 piece Kansas City band that brings a big sound to any event.

 Booking Info for Four Fried Chickens and a Coke - Fill Out the Form at Page Bottom...

 More on Four Fried Chickens and a Coke Band...

 If you have seen the first "Blues Brothers" movie, you may recall a scene from which we have derived our name.

 Our name is "Four Fried Chickens and a Coke".

 We are a 9 to 12 piece band, depending on the event, complete with three vocalists and seven horns.
 We play cuts from the Blues Brothers and the Commitments soundtracks, James Brown, Otis Redding, Ike and Tina Turner, Royal Crown Review, Chicago, The Fabulous Thunderbirds, Squirrel Nut Zippers, Stevie Wonder, Stevie Ray Vaughn, our own original songs, and many more...